 Still, they told me to wait.

 From somewhere outside, they dragged Benny in, hands cuffed behind his back.
-He stumbled forward, face pale and bright and full with terror and relief.
+He stumbled forward, face pale and bright and full with terror.
 He was scared to death.
 From the stains on his clothes, I could tell he had wet his pants.